DOCTRINE

 LGBTQ+

-Firstly, we recognize that all people are created in the image of God (Genesis 1:27, Psalm 139:13-14) and are therefore worthy of our dignity, respect, and opportunity to be forgiven and walk in unity with God who loves all people.
+Firstly, we recognize that all people are created in the image of God (Genesis 1:27, Psalm 139:13-14) and are therefore worthy of our dignity, respect and opportunity to be forgiven and walk in unity with God who loves all people.
 Secondly, we recognize that all people are sinners (Romans 3:23, 5:12) and in need of God's saving grace (1 Corinthians 5:21).
-We believe that the Bible teaches all expressions of LGBTQ+ (lesbian, gay, bisexual, transgender and queer) are not in accordance with God's original design and intention for sex, sexuality, and gender.
-(Genesis 19:1–13; Leviticus 18:22; 20:13; Romans 1:26–27; 1 Corinthians 6:9; 1 Timothy 1:10).
+We believe that the Bible teaches that all expressions of LGBTQ+ (lesbian, gay, bisexual, transgender, queer and "+") are not in accordance with God's original design and intention for sex, sexuality, gender and incompatible with the creation mandate (Genesis 19:1–13; Leviticus 18:22; 20:13; Romans 1:26–27; 1 Corinthians 6:9; 1 Timothy 1:10).
 As we live in a fallen and broken world these are not the only distortions to sex since we believe that any sexual activity outside of a monogamous heterosexual marriage relationship is sinful and should not be practiced.
 While all of us have natural desires that go outside the bounds of a heterosexual monogamous marriage, these should not be acted upon, whether they are heterosexual in nature (sex outside of marriage, adultery, etc.) or homosexual in nature (sex between a male-and-male or female-and-female or multiple partners.)
-We believe that no matter what the situation, attraction, proclivity or inclination, God, who loves you, can fully forgive, redeem, restore, and transform you by the power of the Holy Spirit.
+We believe that no matter what the situation, attraction, proclivity or inclination, God, who loves you, can fully forgive, redeem, restore, and transform you by the power of the Holy Spirit (1 Corinthians 6:11) as He does in the lives of all born-again believers.

 Click to read: